shapesmusic/Shapes-Basics-Draft/lessons/19-moods.md

 ### Transcript

-Now you can recognize the anchor, 2nd, 3rd, 7th, or 6th regardless of their octave.
-But now, let's change something subtle about the tonescape itself.
+You've gotten comfortable recognizing the anchor, 2nd, 3rd, 7th, or 6th regardless of their octave.
+So now, let's change something subtle about the tonescape itself.

 [start tonescape]

-So first, make sure you're oriented to the anchor.
+But first, make sure you're oriented to the anchor.
 Here it is: [hum].

-Now I'll change the tonescape [change tonescape, hum the anchor].
+Okay, now I'll change the tonescape [change tonescape, hum the anchor].
 This creates a different feeling, it's subtle.

 Then back to the original tonescape [change tonescape, hum the anchor].